 The MCP9600 comes with screw terminals that allow you to hook up your own Thermocouple's wiring easily.
 This makes it ideal for a wide range of applications, whether you're checking the temperature of your slow cooker or ensuring your backyard induction furnace is at the correct heat.

-In addition, the MCP9600 has four on-board temperature alerts that you can configure!
-Instead of constantly polling the sensor over I2C, you can set a temperature limit to trigger an interrupt when the temperature reaches a certain value.
-This frees up your microcontroller and your I2C bus to do more important things.
-It's also possible to put the MCP9600 into alternate operation modes in order to save power.
-The sensor supports a burst mode, where it will take a specified number of samples, return the results, and then go to sleep.
-This low-power mode makes the MCP9600 perfect for portable applications!
+The MCP9600 also features four on-board temperature alerts that can be configured according to your needs.
+Instead of constantly checking the sensor over I2C, you can set a temperature limit that triggers an interrupt when the temperature reaches a certain value.
+This leaves your microcontroller and I2C bus free to perform other tasks.
+The device also supports a burst mode for power saving, where it takes a specified number of samples, returns the results, and then goes to sleep.
+This low-power mode makes the MCP9600 perfect for portable applications.

 SparkFun has developed an Arduino library to help you get started quickly.
 You can download the library through the Arduino library manager by searching 'SparkFun MCP9600' or you can get the GitHub repo as a .zip file and install the library from there.

 The SparkFun Qwiic Connect System is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
 All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
 This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.

 Features of the MCP9600 include a temperature range of -200°C to 1350°C, four onboard temperature alerts, a resolution of 0.0625°C, a screw terminal connector, an ADDR jumper for variable I2C addresses (default address of 0x60), and 2x Qwiic connectors.